 “The whole way through our journey we’ve been supported by either Callaghan Innovation Project or Growth Grants [now replaced by the R&D Tax Incentive], which have been absolutely critical to our operation,” says Piggott.
 “As a startup, cash is very important and any grants we can attain go straight into our investment in R&D and headcount.”

-Halter’s hunger for talent continues to surge.
-Last year it began deploying the technology on farms in the Waikato.
-New farms are coming on board each week, reports Piggott, and the business can’t keep up with demand.
+In 2021 also, Halter began deploying the technology on farms in the Waikato and new farms have been coming on board each week since.
+The business simply hasn’t been able to keep up with demand.